The Three Books That Made Me Want to Be a Writer

 Little Altars Everywhere by Rebecca Wells (home state: Louisiana!) is THE short story that made me want to be a writer.
 When Wiletta recalled the night Vivi beat her children with a belt, I found myself hurling (hurling!!!) the book across the room because I couldn’t imagine bearing that kind of guilt.
 “Sweet Jesus, I seen they whole lives in front of them, how they would be when they was grown.
 I seen it all just by lookin at them….and it froze my blood.”
 That’s what a good book does…it affects you visibly, emotionally, and psychologically.
 As a writer myself, the best I can hope to do is simply write something that makes someone say, “Wow, she’s been through the same thing I have.”
 This, my friends, is the book that inspired that little voice in my head to say, “You need to tell your story too, Dawn,” and that story became my first book.
 You’ve likely heard of Wells’ other, more famous work, Divine Secrets of the Yaya Sisterhood, and it is also a favorite, but make no mistake, Altars changed me.

 When I read about the possum under the bed, I thought the woman was psychic.
-Jill Connor Browne (home state: Mississippi!) and I have apparently led parallel lives because I too have chased a possum out of my house, but unlike her, it scarred me for life.
-Her sexual innuendo leaves married and single girls alike in tears of hysteria, laughing at secrets that aren’t really secrets…what it’s like to deal with a varying assortment of men (including The Five Men That You Must Have in Your Life At All Times).
+Jill Connor Browne (home state: Mississippi!) and I have apparently led parallel lives because I too have chased a possum out of my house.
+But unlike her, it scarred me for life.
+Her sexual innuendo leaves married and single girls alike in tears of hysteria, laughing at secrets that aren’t really secrets…including what it’s like to deal with a varying assortment of men (including The Five Men That You Must Have in Your Life At All Times).
 The Sweet Potato Queens are outrageous.
 If you haven’t been fortunate enough in your own life to have an inner circle of girlfriends, all with different and intriguing personalities, then let the Sweet Potato Queens be your girls.
 I wish they were MY friends!
 They make me laugh out loud every time we spend time together.
-Reading JCB makes me want to record my own friends for posterity.
 She really is that funny.

 “Stories have to be told or they die, and when they die, we can’t remember who we are or why we’re here.”